Retrolisthesis: Definition and management (what to do?)

 In medicine, retrolisthesis designates a condition of the spine characterized by a backward slip of a vertebra compared to the one located just below (from 2mm or more).

-In the majority of cases, this sliding takes place at the level of the cervical region ou lumbar (particularly between vertebrae L4-L5 or L5-S1).
-Involvement of the dorsal segment of the spine is much less frequent.
+In the majority of cases, this sliding takes place at the level of the cervical region ou lumbar (particularly between the L4-L5 or L5-S1 vertebrae).
+Involvement of the dorsal segment of the spine is much less common.

 Depending on the type of vertebral slip, we can distinguish three main varieties of retrolisthesis: